Skip to main content

 What an observation is

-An observation is a captured deviation or exception from a real session.
-It is attached to a specific process and version.
-The activity timeline is the underlying sequence of user actions that produced the observation — clicks, navigations, field entries, with timestamps.
-If you only call one tool from this group, call get_observation_activity_timeline on a top observation.
+An observation is a captured execution of a process — a real session, attached to a specific process and version.
+The activity timeline is the underlying sequence of user actions that produced the observation — the systems they used, what they did, when.
+If you only call one tool from this group, call get_observation_citation on a top observation.
 It is the closest thing the workspace has to a video replay.
+It only works for your own sessions.

 Common chains

-• State-of-team brief: get_recent_process_changes + get_recent_process_observations → drill into specific processes via fetch
+• State-of-team brief: get_recent_process_changes → drill into specific processes via fetch or get_process_details

-• Confirm a transformation candidate: list_process_observations for exception volume → get_observation_activity_timeline to confirm the manual pattern with concrete evidence
+• Confirm a transformation candidate: get_process_observations for exception patterns → get_observation_citation to confirm the manual pattern with concrete evidence

 Cite what you find